 Thirdly, to offer the contemporary design that harks back to Dallas’ history and the glamour of the mid-century period.
 This was achieved in designing furniture in modernist and playful shapes and the finishes of the walls, floor, and bar in deep and luxurious materials.

 The exterior facade of Bullion is clad in gold scales made of a copper and aluminium alloy, which provides an exquisite golden appearance.
 Depending on the incidence of light on the façade surfaces, a fascinating play of colors can be seen.

 Original artwork is an important aspect of the Bullion experience.
 There are three very prominent site-commissioned installations.
 Upon entry to the space, as one walks up the grand staircase, there is a large-scale glass sculpture by Jean-Michel Othoniel.
 The back of the dining room is graced by an innovative and striking wall sculpture by Kathryn Andrews.

 The painter Matthew Chambers created custom works in flocked canvas, that will encase some of the booths and the photographer Brock Fetch was recruited to take some Dallas’ specific photographs that are quite striking.

 The elevator has a wonderful painting by Jeff Elrod who is an Irving, Texas native, presently based in Marfa, Texas.
 The space also features additional works by prominent contemporary artists: Elad Lassry, Anna Ostoya, Ugo Rondinone, and Nate Lowman.

-Chef Bruno, in collaboration with Dallas Urban Farm owners Jody and Max Wall, has installed an indoor vertical farm in the catering kitchen.
+Chef Bruno, has installed an indoor vertical farm in the catering kitchen.
 Chef and his team hydroponically grow herbs, vegetables, and greens to be served at the restaurant.